Have you taken the kids for a massive day out at a water park? Visited Raging Waters Sydney since it changed its name from Wet ‘n’ Wild?

 427 Reservoir Road, Prospect

-With new owners and a new name, Raging waters Sydney is our city’s biggest water park.
+Raging Waters Sydney is our city’s biggest water park.
 The old attractions are all there, my kids love the dinosaurs almost as much as the water slides I sometimes think.

-A new slide called Whirlwind opens soon, it’s a 206 metre slide where riders will reach up to 25 kph.
-Sounds hard core.
+My love the Whirlwind, a 206 metre slide where riders will reach up to 25 kph.
+Hardcore!

 Little kids love the Spongebob sprayers best!